Thank you! Thank you so much for helping to correct thousands, if not millions, of pages of scanned text!

 Now, you'll be familiar with CAPTCHA technology already.
 CAPTCHA stands for 'Completely Automated Public Turing test to tell Computers and Humans Apart'.
 It's those range of 'verification' boxes that pop up when posting on a blog or registering for something online, for example.
 You might need to type in some letters, deciphering a mangled or warped picture, or do some sums, or something which proves that you're a real person using the site, and not a computer being used by spammers to abuse online services.
 You're doing something that a computer can't do.

-Some bright lads over at the Computer Science Department at Carnegie Mellon University (PA, USA) came up with a clever tool to help solve this problem, called reCAPTCHA.
+Some bright lads over at the Computer Science Department at Carnegie Mellon University (PA, USA) came up with a clever tool to help solve this problem of old OCR-ed texts, called reCAPTCHA.

 This is a variety of CAPTCHA entry box, where one of the two 'distorted' words presented for you to retype is a word from actual scanned texts, which was unrecognisable by OCR.
 The other word is a 'control' word, to assess how accurate you are when typing in entries.
 Readings for these distorted words need to be agreed on by several users before they are cleared as being accurate.